mlumley/Tic-Tac-Toe/README.md

 Requires Python 3.7

-To run, open the directory you cloned the repo and run ticTacToe.py
+To run, open the directory you cloned the repository and run ticTacToe.py

 Using
 ```bash